• Appointments

 • Involve the Front Line

-Those doing the work often see the flaws first.
-Create space for their ideas to feed upstream.
+Those doing the day-to-day work often see the flaws in the system first.
+Create genuine channels for their ideas and frustrations to feed upstream.

 • Create Feedback Loops

-Embed continuous learning through coaching, action learning projects, and cross-functional immersion.
+Embed continuous learning into your culture through coaching, action learning projects, and cross-functional immersions.

 • Reward Shared Wins